ihuseynov/SR_Project/README.md

 # SR_Project

 ## Description
 This project is for Speech Recognition course.
 I have explored the Wav2Seq model by facebook, Kaldi, Espnet projects and trained some models and tested it.
+I have also explored DeepSpeech from Mozilla, Flashlight, NeMo too; however, they are not in this repo, because there were many issues about instalation and building the project.

 ## Notebook-01
 The first notebook(numbered: 01) is for data exploration of Common Voice for Turkish langauge.